zdravkov/kendo-docs/api/wrappers/jsp/multiSelect.md

 ### minLength `float`

-Specifies the minimum characters that should be typed before the multiselect activates
+The minimum number of characters the user must type before a search is performed.
+Set to higher value than 1 if the search could match a lot of items.

 #### Example
     <kendo:multiSelect minLength="minLength">
     </kendo:multiSelect>

-### placeholder `String`
+### placeholder `java.lang.String`

-A string that appears in the textbox when the multiselect has no value.
+The hint displayed by the widget when it is empty.
+Not set by default.

 #### Example
     <kendo:multiSelect placeholder="placeholder">
     </kendo:multiSelect>

-### tagTemplate `String`
+### tagTemplate `java.lang.String`

-Template to be used for rendering the tags of the selected items.
+The template used to render the tags.

 #### Example
     <kendo:multiSelect tagTemplate="tagTemplate">
     </kendo:multiSelect>

-### value `Object`
+### value `java.lang.Object`

 Define the value of the widget